Some people stand out.

 You know everything there is to know about you in any certain situation.
 We often tend to think consciously or not that all that is obvious to other people, too.

-This is called the Illusion of Transparency effect and everybody has it.
+It’s called the Illusion of Transparency effect and everybody has it.

 A large part of the message we project into the surrounding environment comes from the way we carry ourselves.
 Do you take up lots of space, walk confidently in the center of the room, and look people in the eye?
 We immediately recognize the powerful from the weak.